vaibhavbhajanka/Adrishta-Hackathon-Template/README.md

 ### References
 Affix links to the online tools/repositories/blogs etc., which helped you along the development of the project

-P.S: The project is still under development(Not completed due to time constraints).
+P.S: The project is still under development(Incomplete due to time constraints).